Once resident in Scotland, the lynx is thought to have become extinct in the UK during the medieval period around 1,300 years ago.

-The lynx has a short body, long legs and large feet.
-It has distinctive triangular ears with black tufts at the tip.
-Some scientists think that these tufts act like whiskers and the lynx can use them to feel things around them.
-Lynx have sharp, strong, hooked claws and a short black-tipped tail.
+They have short bodies, long legs and large feet, as well as sharp, hooked claws, distinctive triangular ears with black tufts at the tip, and a short black-tipped tail.
 They are spotted cats, with long light-coloured fur which gets shorter and thinner in the summer.

 When to see

 - They have very good eyesight and can spot a mouse up to 250 feet (75 metres) away.
 They also have an excellent sense of hearing.

 - Some scientists believe that their ear tufts act like whiskers and that they use these to detect movements close by.